Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/01-custom-action/README.md

     * The `name(self)` function defines the name of this action.
 This name also needs to be copied to the `domain.yml`` file`.
 Make sure you *DO NOT* misspell it when using it in your `stories.yml` / `rules.yml` / `domain.yml` files.
     * The `run` method contains the logic for your custom action.
 This method receives information from the conversation so far from the `tracker` input.
 You can learn more about the information it can provide by checking [the docs](https://rasa.com/docs/action-server/sdk-tracker/).
 * To send messages to the end user you'll want to use the `dispatcher.utter_message` method.
 You can also send images or buttons with this method, but in our example, we only use it to send text messages.
-* We're mocking a database here with our `city_db` dictionary.
-We're using this "database" to convert a city name to a timezone.
+* The original implementation is mocking a database here with our `city_db` dictionary.
+We're using `geopy` and `timezonefinder` to convert a city name to a timezone.

 ## Entities